From Multi-Agent to Single-Agent: When Is Skill Distillation Beneficial?: Per-Task Full Results

-Table~\ref{tab:fe} reports AUC, cost, and latency for both Feature Engineering datasets under high metric freedom ($F \approx 0.59$--$0.97$).
+Feature Engineering results under high metric freedom ($F \approx 0.59$--$0.97$) are reported in Table~\ref{tab:fe} of the main text.
 Under this regime, AUC differences across methods are small; the key discriminator is cost and latency efficiency.